MSandovalPhD/MDOF-Ontology/README.md

 ## License

 See the [LICENSE](LICENSE) file for more details.

 All related research papers can be found on [Mario Sandoval Olivé's Academia.edu page](https://manchester.academia.edu/MarioSandovalOliv%C3%A9).

-### Note

-LISU is a research project of the University of Manchester.
-Any unauthorised use or claim of this work will be considered a violation of intellectual property rights.